 Happy Hangul Day!
-October 9th is a South Korean national holiday held in honor of the invention of the Korean writing system, which experts have called the most “scientific” (also “ingenious,” “rational,” “subtle,” “simple,” “efficient,” “remarkable”) writing system ever devised.
+October 9th is a South Korean national holiday held in honor of the invention of the Korean writing system, which experts have called the most “scientific” (plus the most “ingenious,” “rational,” “subtle,” “simple,” “efficient,” and “remarkable”) writing system ever devised.

 It was created in the 1440s by a committee of scholars commissioned by King Sejong.
 King Sejong, also known as Sejong the Great, was a fervent supporter of literature, science, and technology in his day.
 Some 200 years before the founding of the first scientific academy of the enlightenment, Sejong convened a group of handpicked scholars for his “Hall of Worthies.”
 One of their major assignments was to come up with a writing system to represent the Korean language.